Written by Anna Birney in conversation with Sean Andrew and Louise Armstrong

 Leading to conflicts of the degenerative kind,

-where learning and relationships are put as a means to an end,
+where learning and relationships are put as a means to an end.

-they are captured and used for efficiency rather than an essential way of being.
+rather than an essential way of being.

 Through yarning* with contributors and participants, we found a shared desire for different ways to adapt and respond in our ever-changing context.
 How might we dismantle these unhelpful stories?
 How might we reconnect to the mystery and deeper knowing out there — to rekindle different ways of organising and constellating, inherent to us as living beings?